Vyral/robert-mack/_posts/2022-08-25-is-google-predicting-a-housing-market-crash.md

 {% include excerpt.html %}

 Is Google predicting a housing market crash soon?
-When you type in “Is the real estate market” in the search bar, Google automatically fills in the words “going to crash in 2022?”
+When you type “Is the real estate market” in the search bar, Google automatically fills in the words “going to crash in 2022?”
 Is this a sign of the end times, or does it just mean there’s a lot of confusion in our current market?
-Here are four market factors that answer this question:
+Here are four facts that might help reduce some confusion:

 **1\.
 Buyers are distracted.** Families are going on vacation and enjoying the summer, so only the most dedicated buyers are still in the market.&nbsp;